But, like many things in business, the 4 Ps of marketing evolved over time and it makes sense to rethink this staple concept in a new era.

 Promotion comes into play only after all the other pieces of the marketing puzzle are in place.
 If you’ve done a good job with the other aspects of marketing, promotion should be effective.
 Without the other pieces, marketing won’t succeed, even with a huge promotional budget.

-Are the 4 P’s all there is to marketing?
+Are the 4 Ps of marketing all there is to marketing?

 Of course not.
-The 4 P’s aren’t even the only way of looking at internal marketing, let alone all there is to internal marketing.
+The 4 Ps of marketing aren’t even the only way of looking at internal marketing, let alone all there is to internal marketing.

-E. Jerome McCarthy published the 7 P’s alternative to the 4 P’s in his 1960 textbook to represent a shift in marketing to include services, in addition to goods in the product category.
+E. Jerome McCarthy published the 7 Ps alternative to the 4 Ps of marketing in his 1960 textbook to represent a shift in marketing to include services, in addition to goods in the product category.

 People are integral for marketing in a service environment because the customer is interacting with your employees — we often call these front-line employees for that reason.
 A waiter in a restaurant, a clerk in a store, and a dentist all encounter their customers and they have a huge impact on customer satisfaction with the business.
 In this way, marketing interacts with management, especially HR (Human Resources) in terms of hiring, motivating, and rewarding front-line employees and their managers.

-Process represents a serious factor on customer satisfaction.
-Waiting for service or inept processes (like awkward return policies or slow redress for problems) create a negative impression that damages customer satisfaction and potentially increases costs.
+The process represents a serious factor in customer satisfaction.
+Waiting for service or inept processes (like awkward return policies or slow redress for problems) creates a negative impression that damages customer satisfaction and potentially increases costs.

 Physical evidence reflects the fact that even services have physical elements.
 The atmosphere of the restaurant or other retailer, the plushness of the towels in a hotel, the crowding in a theater all represent elements of physical evidence that effect customer satisfaction.